7 Steps to Cleanse & Detox Your Body Daily

 What You Can Do Now: The opposite of the “stress response” for your body is the “relaxation response.”
 That is the sweet spot for detoxing since in this zone all of your metabolic energy is focused on healing the major organs, including your liver and kidneys.

 The good news is that there are tons of ways you can employ to go from stressed to smiling.
 Exercise, hydrating, and eating healthy can help in this regard.
 So can meditation.
-You don’t have to spend hours at it to get results too.
+You don’t have to spend hours at it to get results, either.

 #7 – WHAT SUPPLEMENTS YOU TAKE.

 We tend to agree.
 Luckily, we can now marry the wisdom of nature with advanced delivery systems.
 When it comes to detoxification, take supplements that support your body’s own natural detox mechanisms.

 What Can You Do Now: How do you know what supplement is right for you and your detox pathways?
-For best results over time, we recommend a high-quality, organic, multi-nutrient supplements that are easy to take every day and gentle on the system.
+For best results over time, we recommend high-quality, organic, multi-nutrient supplements that are easy to take every day and gentle on the system.